Check-in: 15:00h Check-out: 12:00h

 Many of the rooms feature views over the County Armagh golf course.

-Despite the hotel's ultimate style, most travellers name hotel room rates as excellent value for money.
+Despite the hotel's nicest style, online reservation surveys regard hotel room rates as excellent value for money.
 Discounts, promotions, and last minute offers are included in hotel room rates of Armagh City.

-With its harmonic setting the Armagh City will offer you one of the best and ultimate stays you ever experienced.
-For online reservation please use booking form and experience the hotel's unique harmonic setting.
+With its level of comfort the Armagh City will offer you one of the best and nicest stays you ever experienced.
+For online reservation please use booking form and experience the hotel's unique level of comfort.

 Armagh City Armagh Whereabouts